 Located just across the street from Wrigley Field, it's no wonder that this 30,000-square-foot bar has amassed a strong following.
 If you've got friends in town who are looking to cheer on the Cubs with a rowdy but good-natured crowd, the Cubby Bear is a solid bet.
 Plan a return trip to enjoy the venue's lineup of live music or practice your fancy footwork at Live Salsa Sundays.

 Function trumps form and comfort at this woody, yet cavernous Cubbie corral and outdoor stable, er, patio behind the Friendly Confines.
 The clientele of former frat brothers and sorority sisters wants its alma mater’s game on the TV and it wants it now—not a problem considering the prevalence of flat-screens.

-What can lure sports fans away from a sidewalk patio that’s spitting distance from Wrigley and offers a front-row view of scantily clad passersby?
+What can lure sports fans away from a sidewalk patio that’s spitting distance from Wrigley and offers a front-row people-watching?
 A bajillion TVs playing every televised game, a batting cage, Pop-A-Shot, mini bowling and more wings than even “The Fridge” Perry can handle.

 It's easy to get caught up in Southern pride when Alabama alums holler "Roll Tide" at the flat screens with a Lone Star in one hand and a pulled-pork hoagie in the other.
 The familiar Old Style lettering glows out front, lest you forget the bar's Chicago roots.